vllimonad/Instagram-Previewer/README.md

 # Instagram Previewer
-#### An iOS application that provides a comprehensive solution for managing your Instagram posts.
+#### An iOS application that provides a solution for managing your Instagram posts.

 With the help of Instagram Previewer you can effortlessly view, reorganize, add, and remove posts. giving you full control over your Instagram content strategy.